 9. KUSAMA - INFINITY, a portrait of 89-year-old Japanese artist Yayoi Kusama by first-time filmmaker Heather Lenz premiered at Sundance in 2018.
 The polka dot is Kusama’s signature form and her mirrored Infinity Rooms draw huge crowds.
 The film chronicles her tumultuous years in New York, struggling for success, a dream she all but abandoned when she returned to Japan.
 But her devotion to making art never faltered, and in 2014, based on museum attendance, she was declared the most popular artist in the world.
 Sporting fire engine red wigs, Kusama, ever the feisty individualist, has lived voluntarily in a mental health institution in Tokyo since 1977.

-10. Museum Town, a documentary by Jennifer Trainer that premiered at SXSW 2019, reveals how art transformed the dying factory town of North Adams, Massachusetts into a refuge for contemporary art.
+10. Museum Town is not currently screening anywhere, but the official website says "stay tuned for updates."
+For now, this trailer will have to do.
+A documentary by Jennifer Trainer that premiered at SXSW 2019, reveals how art transformed the dying factory town of North Adams, Massachusetts into a refuge for contemporary art.
 The Massachusetts Museum of Contemporary Art, known affectionately as MASS MoCA, arose from the search to find space large enough to house monumental scale contemporary work that had outgrown a traditional museum setting.
 It opened in 1999 with nineteen galleries encompassing over 100,000 square feet of exhibition space.
 Now, it has expanded to over 250,000 square feet and is the largest site for showcasing contemporary art in the world.